input-output-hk/adrestia/New-Repo-Checklist.md

 repos/forks which are dependencies of IOHK repos.
 Unless this fork is temporary, prefer [input-output-hk][].
 If you leave, we don't want our project repos to disappear.

+However, to state the obvious, **DON'T** add repos which are likely to harm to harm the reputation of IOHK or mislead the public.
+Ask first, if in doubt.

 ### 2. Decide whether the repo should be private